Updating Results

 3. bachelor's degree, followed without break in study by a postgraduate diploma or postgraduate honours year.

-25. To be eligible to be considered for admission under the Alternative category, an applicant must not be eligible for any other admission category and:
+23. To be eligible to be considered for admission under the Alternative category, an applicant must not be eligible under any other admission category and:

 2. have completed a degree at an overseas university at a standard of at least NZQF Level 7; or